OSGConnect/connectbook/FsurfRemote/Introduction.md

 visit the [help desk and community forums](http://support.opensciencegrid.org).

 ## Validation Information
-A list of linux kernels on the OSG on which the FreeSurfer workflows have been validated can be found [here](https://support.opensciencegrid.org/support/solutions/articles/12000008494-freesurfer-validation-on-the-osg-).
+A list of Linux kernels on the OSG on which the FreeSurfer workflows have been validated can be found [here](https://support.opensciencegrid.org/support/solutions/articles/12000008494-freesurfer-validation-on-the-osg-).